Best Water Filters for Emergencies (2026)

 Filter vs. purify: know the difference

 Filtering removes sediment, bacteria, and protozoa; most backpacking filters do not remove viruses.
 For questionable water, pair your filter with disinfection — boiling, chemical treatment, or a purifier rated for viruses.
 For long-term storage water, calcium hypochlorite handles disinfection and your filter handles clarity and taste.
+Pour-through pitchers like ZeroWater are a different tool again — they polish chemistry and taste (lead, PFAS, dissolved solids) but remove no pathogens, so they're only for water that's already safe to drink.
 Following the "two is one" rule, keep at least two ways to make water safe.